Advising Resources for Incoming and Current MBA Students

 Course Schedules and Meeting Dates

-Recognition Event: The Bryan School Graduation and Awards Ceremony will be held on May 8, 2020.
-Students will be invited to attend but they will receive the award from the Student Services office in December prior to the University Ceremony.
+Recognition Event: The Bryan School Graduation and Awards Ceremony will be held in May 2021.
+Students who have graduated in December will be invited to attend, but will have received the award from the Student Services Office in December 2020.

 Here is the criteria for each award.
 Please review these criteria carefully when making your nominations.